Back to blog

 High-intent triggers for SaaS prospects:

-- New executive hire — a new VP Sales, CRO, or Head of Ops almost always reviews and replaces tools in their first 90 days
+• New executive hire: a new VP Sales, CRO, or Head of Ops almost always reviews and replaces tools in their first 90 days

-- Funding round — fresh capital means new initiatives, new hires, and budget for tools that were previously “nice to have”
+• Funding round: fresh capital means new initiatives, new hires, and budget for tools that were previously nice to have

-- Competitor tool usage — prospects using a competitor you outperform on a specific dimension are pre-qualified
+• Competitor tool usage: prospects using a competitor you outperform on a specific dimension are pre-qualified

-Signal-based targeting is what separates SaaS outbound that books meetings from SaaS outbound that generates unsubscribes.
+This kind of signal-based outreach is what separates SaaS outbound that books meetings from SaaS outbound that generates unsubscribes.
 Tools like GTM Bud layer these signals into prospect research automatically, so you are not manually scanning LinkedIn and job boards.

 What makes SaaS outbound messaging different from every other vertical